sensor-dream/APIVOF/guidelines/list-info/t-packs-in-system-fedora-34.md

 <summary>tre-common</summary>

 ```
-Из репозитор : fedora
+From repo     : fedora
-Краткое опис : Cross-platform files for use with the tre package
+Short desc    : Cross-platform files for use with the tre package
 URL          : http://laurikari.net/tre/
-Лицензия     : BSD
+License      : BSD
-Описание     : This package contains platform-agnostic files used by the TRE
+Descript     : This package contains platform-agnostic files used by the TRE
              : library.
 ```